 Who is more important in Detroit sports lore, Steve Yzerman, or any member of the Detroit Pistons ever?
 This question has an answer, and the way you answer it, will tell me a lot about you.
 Should any member of the Pistons be honored, or even mentioned, in the same breath as Yzerman, Howe, Lindsay, Delvecchio or Sawchuk?
 That’s what the case will be if the Wings are DEMOTED, to a multipurpose arena.
 If it were not for hockey, I would basically have no genuine interest in sports, being that none of them are anywhere near the caliber of sport that hockey is.
 You should sense by now that I feel very strongly about this.

 Most of Joe Louis Arena, is not luxurious.
 But did you come to feel cozy and glamorous, or to watch a hockey game?
 If some renovations are in order, so be it.
 So I again will posit, that those who demand a new arena, should be ignored, and dismissed as mere hangers on.
 Hockey should be played at a rink, not a gymnasium.
 If nothing else, it should persuade you that different sports require different lines of sight to be thoroughly enjoyed.
 We have an aging but valuable pearl in Joe Louis Arena.
 It must not be thrown overboard.

-Topics: Joe Louis Arena
+Tags: Joe Louis Arena